Trousers as women's clothing: 1930s

 Actresses Marlene Dietrich and Katharine Hepburn were often photographed in trousers in the 1930s, showing how the style had spread from the working class and Dietrich famously appearing in a black tuxedo and matching fedora at the 1932 premiere of The Sign of the Cross.

 Eleanor Roosevelt became the first First Lady to appear in trousers at a formal function, presiding over the Easter Egg Roll in 1933 wearing riding trousers, a consequence of not having time to change after an early morning ride.
 However, she seemed to embrace the unconventional circumstance, posing for a photo in the trousers on the South Portico of the White House.

 American women fencers were originally required to wear skirts when competing.
 In 1937, the Amateur Fencers League of America issued a new rule book stating, among other things, that after September 1, 1939, women would be allowed to wear either a "divided skirt" or "loose-fitting white trousers fastened below the knee".

+In 1938, Helen Hulick was jailed for contempt after refusing a Los Angeles judge’s order to wear a dress while testifying in court.
+The case attracted substantial public attention.
+An appellate court overturned the contempt citation.

 Vogue featured its first spread of women wearing slacks in 1939.